UCLComputerScience/COMP0016_2020_21_Team25/App/README.md

 This README provides details about how to deploy the app, how to test it and how to add your own code and features.

 ## Deployment
 Download the APK file and run it on your device and that's it!
-However, make sure you have the backend and AskBob servers installed and running on a machine on the same network.
-You can simply run a dockerfile to do all of this for you (including downloading all the code required).
-A guide to doing this can be found here: ...
-The app does require a minimum of Android API level 16 (Jelly Bean 4.1.x) on the device to work.
+However, make sure you have the backend, Service API and Ask Bob servers installed and running on a machine on the same network to which the app is connected to.
+In order to do this, clone our repository and Team 39's repository (https://github.com/UCL-COMP0016-2020-Team-39/AskBob).
+Then go into the root of our repository and run the command 'docker-compose up' and this should automtically start up all 3 servers!
+Please note that the app does require a minimum of Android API level 16 (Jelly Bean 4.1.x) on the device to work.

 The device running the app needs to have a speech recongizer installed and configured.
 Newer Android versions come preinstalled and configured with Google's speech recognizer.
 In the event that no speech recognizer is installed on the device, Google's speech recognizer can be downloaded here - https://play.google.com/store/apps/details?id=com.google.android.googlequicksearchbox Once downloaded, you have to go into the device settings and search for 'Assist & voice input' (exact name may vary on Android versions but searching for 'voice' should bring up the correct setting).
 Then click on 'Assist & voice input' and under 'Assist app', select the Google app which you just installed (or whatever speech recognition engine you are using).
 Finally, you must go into Settings, Permissions, click on the Google app which you installed and grant all the permissions relating to speech recognition.

-To register/connect with the admin...
+To register/connect with the admin, ask your admin to tell you your three registration codes and simply enter these on the Register page of the app and click submit.
+A message should appear telling you if you have successfully connected or not.

 Note: for features which utilise your location such as using the Transport service API to search for nearby train stations, location data must already exist on the device.
 You can ensure location data exists by going onto Google Maps and getting your current location.

-Note: despite the backend and AskBob server running locally on a machine on the same network, no input is required from the user to connect to these servers - this is all done automatically for you!
-However, the backend server and Ask Bob server must be running on the same machine.

 ## Testing
-The repository contains a regression test suite developed through TDD which you can use to ensure there is no functionality breakage and to which you can add your own tests for your code.
+The repository contains a regression test suite developed through TDD which you can use to ensure there is no functionality leakage and to which you can add your own tests for your code.
 The tests under androidTest package are instrumented tests which run on a device/emulator.
 The tests under test package are unit tests which run on the JVM.
 See important notes for both below.

 Instrumented tests - these tests were written using the Espresso framework and provide UI tests hence only contain tests for classes corresponding to an activity.
 Please note, for these tests to run, line 19 in the build.gradle file had to be commented out as these tests fail when using ANDROID_TEST_ORCHESTRATOR (nothing to do with our tests, more of an Android Studio bug).